Star Wars: TIE Fighter: Awards and legacy

 In 1998, PC Gamer declared the TIE Fighter Collector's CD-ROM the 4th-best computer game ever released, and the editors called it "Now updated and looking better than ever [...]
 TIE Fighter is still an untarnished classic".

 In 1996 Next Generation ranked TIE Fighter and Star Wars: X-Wing collectively as number 23 on their "Top 100 Games of All Time", citing the graphics, sound effects, flight engine, and the sense of accomplishment after finishing a mission.

 Maarek Stele from the Prima Publishing strategy guide later appears as a TIE Advanced and TIE Defender pilot in the Star Wars: X-Wing miniatures game produced by Fantasy Flight Games.

+The TIE Defender and the TIE Avenger were integrated into Star Wars canon following the acquisition of Lucasfilm by The Walt Disney Company and the subsequent decanonizing and rebranding of the Expanded Universe into Star Wars Legends.
+The TIE Defender first appeared in the third season of Star Wars Rebels, with its background changed to being a new starfighter initiative spearheaded by Thrawn positioned as a cheaper alternative to the Death Star, with Star Wars Tales revealing that it was designed by Morgan Elsbeth.
+The TIE Avenger made its first appearance in the second season of Andor; like in Legends continuity it continued the lineage of Darth Vader's TIE Advanced x1, though its design and systems greatly differed from its initial appearance in TIE Fighter and was instead partially based on Kylo Ren's TIE whisper from Star Wars: The Rise of Skywalker.